MagnusS0/Cardio-Good-Fitness/README.md

 | macro avg    | 0.90      | 0.88    | 0.87     | 24      |
 | weighted avg | 0.90      | 0.88    | 0.87     | 24      |

+This model achieved high accuracy of 100% on the test set, meaning that all of the predictions made by the model were correct.
+The results indicate that the SVM model can accurately classify customers based on their treadmill preferences.
+However, if we look at the F-1 score for TM798 it is acctully worse now than on the multi class model, indicating that  However, it should be noted that the dataset used for this model is relatively small, so these results may not generalize well to larger or more diverse datasets.